jitsi/handbook/docs/dev-guide/iframe.md

 api.executeCommand('sendEndpointTextMessage', 'receiverParticipantId', 'text');
 ```

-* **setLargeVideoParticipant** - Displays the a participant on the large video display.
+* **setLargeVideoParticipant** - Displays the participant on the large video display.

 The particpant ID (Jid), if specified, is displayed on the large video.
 If no argument is passed, the participant to be displayed on the large video is automatically selected based on the dominant/pinned speaker settings.